GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 ## Test the impact of upgrades on application availability

-This section is to demonstrate how the loss of capacity may hurt the service during a node upgrade if there is no extra capacity made available in the form of surge nodes.
+This section demonstrates how the loss of capacity may hurt the service during a node upgrade if there is no extra capacity made available in the form of surge nodes.
 Before surge upgrades were introduced, every upgrade of a node pool involved the temporary loss of a single node, because every node had to be recreated with a new image with the new version.

-Some customers were increasing the size of the node pool by one before upgrades and then restoring the size after a successful upgrade.
+Some users were increasing the size of the node pool by one before upgrades and then restoring the size after a successful upgrade.
 However, this is error-prone manual work.
 Surge upgrades makes it possible to do this automatically and reliably.

 ### Upgrade the node pool without surge nodes

-In this section of the tutorial, you will need to open multiple terminals.
+In this section of the tutorial, you open multiple terminals.
 Where it is relevant, the commands are labeled.
 For example, the following precedes commands that you enter in the first terminal that you open: "In **terminal 1**:"

 1. To begin without surge upgrades, make sure that your node pool has zero surge nodes configured: